 In India, engaging wrong consultants for merger and acquisition and also earned a bad name for equity investment.
 These people are never able to locate appropriate investors nor they are able to make a proper business deal, resulting in wastage of time of a business.
-It has been observed that many businesses prefer to award the consulting work for merger and acquisition only on success fees basis.
-This is affordable only to very large, cash rich investment banks who are confident of getting investment for you (after the initial screening).
-Mostly this kind of investment banks deal with transactions greater than rupees 500 crore.
+It has been observed that many businesses prefer to award the consulting work for merger and acquisition only on a success fees basis.
+This is affordable only to very large, cash-rich investment banks who are confident of getting investment for you (after the initial screening).
+Mostly this kind of investment banks deals with transactions greater than rupees 500 crores.
 If a consultant is agreeing to do all the work for a relatively small company where there is no transaction documentation prepared, this consulting offer should be taken with a pinch of salt.
 This consulting firm is not going to invest its time and resources in a risky M&A deal and where no decision is in its hand.
-The buyer and seller are going to decide whether to do transaction or not, on what terms, at what value.
+The buyer and seller are going to decide whether to do a transaction or not, on what terms, at what value.
 Mostly this kind of consultants are not going to prepare any documentation and they have no interest more than catching hold of an M&A consultant down the line and earning a brokerage out of it.
-This delays the transaction, increases the cost.
+This delays the transaction increases the cost.

-The typical audit, accounting, taxation & compliance chartered accountants, company secretaries and business lawyers should be able to carry out their respective statutory roles in the merger and acquisition transaction at least after a bit basic induction and orientation.
+The typical audit, accounting, taxation & compliance chartered accountants, company secretaries and business lawyers should be able to carry out their respective statutory roles in the merger and acquisition transaction at least after a bit of basic induction and orientation.
 However, they will not be able to carry out this strategic documentation, strategic decision making, investor identification, business pitching for investment, negotiations, etc. A professional, experienced merger and acquisition consulting firm should be appointed for coordinating all the related professionals activities.

 An SME business is typically not expert in identifying all these types of professionals involved in a merger and acquisition transaction.
 A company needs to identify qualified, experienced professionals in the respective domains.
-It needs to give the clear scope of work to them.
-This is a major area where the scope of work given in the beginning is very different than what is required at the end.
-This typically results in the professionals asking more fees in between the process.
+It needs to give a clear scope of work to them.
+This is a major area where the scope of work given in the beginning is very different from what is required at the end.
+This typically results in the professionals asking for more fees in between the process.
 Further, the company should be able to review the output from the professionals.
 A company may not be in a position to manage the multiple contracts and integrate their output.